 How To Bypass Encryption?

 Hashing is commonly used by DB-servers and is a cryptographic method.
-It is a straight cryptographic algorithm which provides unique string for each input.
-For example, when creating an account and password, server stores hash version of the data, and when logging in, it hashes the stored data and checks whether both of them are same or not for validation.
+It is a straight cryptographic algorithm that provides a unique string for each input.
+For example, when creating an account and password, the server stores a hash version of the data, and when logging in, it hashes the stored data and checks whether both of them are the same or not for validation.

 Ethical Hacking Tools List

 Few of the below-mentioned tools are effective and some of them are free of cost.
 These tools help in finding the loopholes of the software or computer systems or networks.
 Few of these are opensource as well.

 |Netsparker||It is a web app security scanner that automatically identifies SQL, XSS, and other loops in web apps and services.|